Download Copy a link to this page Cite this record

 Political Region

 Type France.
-Cortium vallum may form the basisi of the correct name.
+Cortium vallum may form the basisi of the correct name for an indigenous species.

 Click to collapse Nomenclature Info